csu-wingmate/PeachCI/README.md

 └── run.sh (required): main script to run experiment inside a container
 ```
 All the required files (i.e., Dockerfile, run.sh) follow some templates so that one can easily follow them to prepare files for a new fuzzer.

+# Demo Video
+Click to view the demo video